wmeyer/smart-contract-validation/index.md

 The Alloy approach is considered a "lightweight" method because it is intended to provide a fully automated analysis.
-Think of it as property-based testing (->QuickCheck) on steroids.
+Think of it as [property-based testing](https://en.wikipedia.org/wiki/QuickCheck) on steroids.

 ## Example: Voting